FireEntity1/pypaint/README.md

 # PyPaint!

 A basic paint program made using PyGame

+Clone the repository and run the Python file!
-The only required dependancy is pygame
+The only required dependancy is PyGame :)

 ## Keybinds